 Although accurate reporting and compliance are essential, at Cummings, Lamont & McNamee, we emphasize tax planning to minimize tax problems.

 We encourage our clients to contact us before making significant decisions affecting their taxes.
-We keep our clients informed via regular newsletters and special letters or seminars when needed.
+We keep our clients informed.
 We can advise you about the tax effect of making a particular investment.
 Is it advantageous for you to make tax-free investments?
 Will you be able to deduct a loss on rental real estate?
 Is it better to lease or buy?
 Will alternative minimum tax effect you?
 What are the tax implications of exercising stock options?

 We can advise you as to choosing the best entity for your business.
 Should your business be incorporated?
 If so, should an S election be considered?
 What about the choice of a fiscal year?
 What about a limited liability company?